wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-sample-app.md

 [Return to the Security Boundary Best Practices Page][HOME]

-These PowerShell scripts can be run locally on the IIS01 and AppVM01 servers to install and setup a very simple web application that displays an html page from the front end IIS01 server with content from the backend AppVM01 server.
+These PowerShell scripts can be run locally on the IIS01 and AppVM01 servers to install and setup a very simple web site that displays an html page from the front end IIS01 server with content from the backend AppVM01 server.

 This will app provides a simple testing environment for many of the DMZ Examples and how changes on the Endpoints, NSGs, UDR, and Firewall rules can effect traffic flows.